mzaks/compact-dict/README.md

 - By setting the `KeyCountType` to a lower unsigned DType e.g. (`DType.uint8` or `DType.uint16`) we can reduce the memory footprint.
 The type needs to be able to represent number of keys
 - By setting the `KeyOffsetType` to a lower unsigned DType we can reduce the memory footprint even further.
 The type needs to be able to represent the sum of all key bytes
 - Set `destructive` to `False` if you don't intend to delete keys from the dict.
 This way we do not waste space for deleted flags
 - Set `caching_hashes` to `False` in order to reduce memory footprint by not caching the hash values.
-Keep in mind that this change slows down the the rehashing process
+Keep in mind that this change slows down the rehashing process

 The `Dict` can be instatiated with a `capacity` value.
 Deafult is set to 16, min capacity is 8.
 If you know the number of elements ahead of time set it, this will avoid rehashing and might improve memory footprint.